 - 2 pouches Better Oats Strawberries and Cream Instant Oatmeal with Flax

-- ½ cup (120 ml) plain, unsweetened almond milk (or any kind of milk you like)
+- 1/2 cup plain unsweetened almond milk or any kind of milk you like

 - 1 tablespoon chia seeds

-- Add 1 pouch of oatmeal and ¼ cup milk to each of 2 pint-sized (2 cup/475 ml) mason jars.
-Shake each to combine well; refrigerate 8 hours or overnight.
+- Add 1 pouch of oatmeal and 1/4 cup milk to each of 2 pint-sized mason jars.
+Shake each to combine well.

-- Refrigerate the coconut milk (while still in the can) until fully chilled, 8 hours or overnight.
-Open the can from the bottom and drain off the thinner, liquid-y coconut milk (you can reserve it for use in something else, such as a smoothie, if you want).
-Transfer ⅓ cup of the thick, waxy-looking portion to a medium bowl, and whip it with a handheld electric beater until light and fluffy.
+- Open the can of coconut milk from the bottom and drain off the thinner, liquid-y coconut milk (you can reserve it for use in something else, such as a smoothie, if you want).
+Transfer 1/3 cup of the thick, waxy-looking portion to a medium bowl, and whip it with a handheld electric beater until light and fluffy.

-- Add 1 cup chopped strawberries, honey, vanilla, and salt to a food processor or blender and pulse it until it forms a sauce (a few lumps are fine).
+- Add 1 cup chopped strawberries, honey, vanilla, and salt to a food processor or blender and pulse a couple until it forms a sauce (a few lumps are fine).

 - Measure out 1 tablespoon of the strawberry sauce and add it into the whipped coconut milk; beat until combined.